What is infectious mononucleosis?

 What are the complications of infectious mononucleosis?

-Complications of infectious mononucleosis don’t occur often.
+Complications of infectious mononucleosis don’t happen often.
 Complications may include:

 - Ruptured spleen